Resendis/CellCycle_StochasticModel/README.md

 # CellCycle_StochasticModel

-This repo contains the standardized analysis pipeline for 16S and metagenome data.
-It serves as a testing ground for what will be required to analyze around 500 samples.
+This repo contains details of the stochastic modelo to describe the population of cells in different phases of the cell cycle.

 - For suggestions, open questions and bugs please use the [issue tracker](https://github.com/cdiener/microbiome/issues).
 - Different pipelines are managed via branches.
 The master branch points to the default pipeline.